Gangs

 This is called Criminal Exploitation.

-Adults who work with children, like Social Workers, Youth Workers and Teachers are aware of this and can help if this is happening to you.
+Adults who work with children, like Social Workers, Youth Workers and teachers are aware of this and can help if this is happening to you.

 Take Action: If you are worried about a friend, or about your own behaviour, then you can take action.
 Talk to an adult at your school, or another adult like a social worker or youth worker.
-If you are not ready to tell someone you know, you can contact Childine.
+If you are not ready to tell someone you know, you can contact Childline.

 Criminal Exploitation

-These adults encourage the young person to feel unhappy with their life, and leave or drive away their friends and family.
-They may also encourage the young person to stop study and schooling.
-They may also make the young person encourage other young people to join in the criminal activity.
+Adults may encourage the young person to feel unhappy with their life, and leave or drive away their friends and family.

 Crucial: Criminal exploitation gangs target vulnerable adults as well as children.
-You can find out more, and read case studies about young people who have been exploited, in this booklet: Criminal Exploitation of Children and Vulnerable Adults.
+You can find out more, and read case studies about young people who have been exploited, in this booklet: Criminal Exploitation of Children and Vulnerable Adults

 Why do some people join gangs?